poechlauerbe/F1-app/OpenPoints.md

 ## open points / ideas
 - add Pit Tab
+- when new session - delete some of the data in driver, weather, laps, etc.
 - think about CSS grid of the different pages
 - idea layout change to tables
 - add qualifying/training mode